 Purple Griffon offer the following easy and affordable DevOps online training courses, where you can become certified from the comfort of your own home:

-Start your DevOps journey today and your DevOps qualification could be earned online within 30 or 60 days.
+Start your DevOps journey today and your DevOps qualification could be earned online within 180 days.

 9. Machine Learning Poisoning